-How many steps you take to walk 1 mile does depend on individual characteristics, in addition to height and speed, but don’t worry – we’ve got that covered too.
-Read on to estimate your steps per mile based on height, speed, and gender plus how you can get an even more precise measurement.
+How many steps you take to walk 1 mile does depend on other factors besides height and speed.
+Don’t worry – we’ve got those covered too.
+Read on to estimate your steps per mile based on height, speed, and gender plus ways to get more precise measurements for best results!

 As you increase your speed, you also tend to increase your stride length.
-According to Science Trends, runners can cover a mile in 1,400 steps or less depending on running speed.
+According to Science Trends, runners can cover a mile in 1,400 steps or less.
 The faster you go, the longer your stride tends to be as you’re bouncing from one foot to the next.
-This makes sense, as walking is defined as a movement where one foot is on the ground at all times.
-When you run, both feet are often in the air at the same time.
-This allows you to go further for every step.
+Walking is defined as a movement where one foot is on the ground at all times.
+When you run, both feet are often off the ground at the same time which can help you travel farther per step.

 Steps per mile by height